pugazh4125/Project-Bones/README.md

 [![Bones v2 Demo](https://img.youtube.com/vi/jO0Q1HlnmCU/maxresdefault.jpg)](https://youtube.com/shorts/jO0Q1HlnmCU)

-Above is an prototype of an robotic arm

-This is an Arduino-controlled robotic arm designed for simple, precise movement using commands sent through the serial port.
-A Python slider interface is used to send these commands, making it easy to control each joint in real time.(havent added proper base for the arm yet that's why i am holding it using my hand😅 in future updates i will make a base too)
+# **Bones v2 – Arduino + Joystick + MPU Controlled Robotic Arm**

+This is the upgraded version of the Bones robotic arm project.
+The arm now supports joystick control, button-based mode switching, and MPU6050-based motion tracking.
+The movement is smoother, more responsive, and far more intuitive than the earlier Python-slider control version.The Bones V1 worked by giving commands by a python slider which communicates to arduino via the serial port.(I have provided both V1 and V2 codes in the repo)

 ## **Overview**
-This robotic arm is a 3-DOF (Degrees of Freedom) build.
-The structure is made using cardboard and ice sticks, keeping the design lightweight and cost-effective.
+Bones v2 is a multi-DOF robotic arm designed for precise and fluid movement.
+The mechanical structure still follows a lightweight, low-cost approach, but the control system is now significantly more advanced.

-The project name **BONES** is inspired from Iron Man comics.
+The project name **BONES** inspired by Iron Man comics.

+## **New Features in Bones v2**
+- **Joystick-based servo control** for intuitive manual manipulation
+- **MPU6050 motion sensor control** for gesture-based operation
+- **Push-button mode switching** between joystick control and MPU control
+- **Ultra-smooth servo movements** with filtering and speed control
+- **Fine near-center sensitivity** for delicate robotic arm adjustments
+- **Improved power stability** using capacitors to smooth servo loads
+- **Supports both continuous and 180-degree servos**

-## **Features**
+## **Existing Features**
-- Real-time manual control using Python sliders
+- Manual control via Arduino (formerly Python sliders)
-- Smooth servo movement using Arduino
-- Lightweight handcrafted structure
-- Adjustable joint angles through serial communication
+- Adjustable joint angles through real-time inputs
-- Beginner-friendly and easy to replicate
+- Beginner-friendly and easy to expand

 ## **Components Used**
+- MG996 Servo motor (Base)
 - MG995 Servo Motor (Shoulder)
 - MG90S Servo Motor (Elbow)
 - SG90 Servo Motor (Gripper)
+- Joystick Module
+- MPU6050 Sensor
 - Arduino Uno
 - Breadboard & Jumper Wires
-- SMPS 12V 2A, bucked down to 5.1V
+- SMPS 12V 2A bucked down to 5.1V
-- Cardboard + Ice Sticks for the arm structure
+- Lightweight cardboard + wooden stick structure (temporary prototype)

-## **Software**
+## **Control Modes**
-- Arduino IDE for servo control
+### **1. Joystick Mode**
-- Python for serial communication and slider control
+- X and Y axes control different servos
+- High sensitivity near the center for precise micro-movements
+- Slow-step servo increments for stable lifting

+### **2. MPU Mode**
+- Arm follows the user’s hand tilt and rotation
+- Smooth filtered sensor data
+- Activated via push-button

 ## **How It Works**
-The Python script sends joint angle values through the serial port.
-The Arduino reads these values and adjusts the servo positions accordingly.
-The arm responds instantly to slider movements, enabling precise manual control.
+Joystick or MPU values are read by the Arduino.
+The Arduino processes the inputs, applies smoothing, and updates servo angles gradually to avoid sudden jumps.
+This enables realistic robotic motion and improved lifting capability.

 ## **Future Updates**
-- Adding more degrees of freedom
+- Stronger physical structure with a proper base
+- More DOF for advanced movement
-- Creating automated motion sequences
+- Automated motion sequences and presets
-- Upgrading the body from cardboard to a stronger material
-- Implementing gesture control with sensors like the MPU6050
+- Gesture control refinements
+- Swapping cardboard components for high-durability materials